Saibot393/LocknKey/README.md

 - Alway open owned: to allow players to open their owned tokens, even if they are locked
 - Prevent key use while paused: to prevent players from using locks while the game is paused
 - Type of key items: to change the item type of newly created keys
+- Crit system: to change the way crits are calculated (support Nat1/20 and Pf2e system)
-- Lockpick item: name or compendium id of the item used to pick locks
+- Lockpick items: name or compendium id of the item used to pick locks
+- Remove Lockpick on critical fail: to remove Lockpick item on critical failures
 - Lockpick roll formula: the dice formula used for lockpick rolls
 - Break lock roll formula: the dice formula used for break lock rolls
 - Make broken locks unlockable: to prevent locks from being locked once they are broken